Why Anomaly Detection is Super Useful

 Compare Data with Expectations

-Now that we have an idea what is normal for this series, let’s see how well the data matches our expectations.
+Now that we have an idea of what is normal for this series, let’s see how well the data matches our expectations.
 We can do this by simply seeing which points fall outside our prediction interval.

 This anomaly detector has marked several big spikes (and often the abrupt end of the spike) as anomalies.
 I believe this is the result of the Puppy Bowl that Animal Planet airs at the same time as the Super Bowl.